 Guest: Caesar Chavez (Toxic Baits)

-Hosts: Daniel Dahlin ([FISH]rx), El Charly, Luke Dean (Bait Slingers / Artemis Charters)
+Hosts: Daniel Dahlin ([FISH]rx), Luke Dean (Bait Slingers / Artemis Charters)

 In This Episode

-- Wind-in hook sets for SoCal saltwater — why a hard swing often pulls you out of position instead of driving the hook home
+- Wind-in hook sets for SoCal saltwater: why a big swing gets you out of position and how steady pressure drives the hook home instead

-- What actually lives at the wall — mussels, gobies, baby sheephead, baby garibaldi, and why that matters for matching the hatch
+- What actually lives at the wall: mussels, gobies, baby sheephead, baby garibaldi, and how matching the hatch changes results

-- Upside-down tail orientation for bottom fishing swimbaits and how it keeps the bait closer to structure
+- Upside-down tail orientation for bottom fishing swimbaits: why the action is the same and how it keeps the bait closer to the bottom

-- Toxic spinner baits built for eelgrass and how weight balance changes how they move
+- Toxic spinner baits built for eelgrass: why Caesar built them specifically for that application and how the belly-forward weight balance makes them different

-Why the Hook Set Works Differently in Saltwater
+Why You Should Never Swing Hard on a Hook Set in Saltwater

 Why This Episode Matters